MILVLG/bottom-up-attention.pytorch/README.md

 5. `resume` refers to a flag to declare using the pre-trained model.

-Moreover, we provide two optional modes for extracting visual features:
+Moreover, using the same pre-trained model, we provide a two-stage strategy for extracting visual features, which results in (slightly) more accurate visual features:

 ```bash
 # extract bboxes only: